wildcardcorp/castle.documentation/working-with-content/adding-content/setting-basic-properties.rst

 The main input field for the panel is for specifying *Tags*, sometimes also known as *Categories*

 Create them, just by typing in words or phrases.
-Plone will automatically search for existing tags while you type, so you can select already existing tags.
+Castle will automatically search for existing tags while you type, so you can select already existing tags.
 If you want to create a new tag, just hit "enter" after your word (or phrase).

-The *Related Items* field lets you set links between content items, which will show as links at the bottom, when a content item is viewed.
-This is useful when you don't want to use explicit tags to connect content.

 The *Location* field is a geographic location, suitable for use with mapping systems, but appropriate to enter, for general record keeping.
 Note that this field may not always be present, this is a setting that your site administrator has to enable.

-The *Language* choice normally would default to the site setting, but on multilingual web sites, different languages could be used in a mix of content.

 The *Dates* panel has fields for the publishing date and the expiration date, effectively start and stop dates for the content if you wish to set them:

+..image:: Dates.png

 .. code:: robotframework
    :class: hidden